Saranac River near Redford New York

 Plattsburgh lower river

-Primary Lake Champlain tributary fishing area.
+Primary Lake Champlain smaller stream fishing area.

 Mouth and public ramp area